 Stacy Peralta’s House

 Stacy’s house is also located in San Pedro.
-We don’t really get a good view of the house in the film.
+There isn’t really get a good view of the house in the film.
 We mostly see Stacy in his driveway, with the houses across the street in the background.
-We do however see the house much more in the deleted scenes.
-The house and landscaping have changed drastically since filming.
+The deleted scenes do show his house in more detail..
+There have been drastic changes to the house design and landscaping since filming.

 Skating Alley behind Tony’s House